1 9 7 6 – 1 9 7 8 (USA)

 325 x 30 minute episodes

-This comedy soap opera spoof was designed for syndication, beginning in January 1976.
+This comedy soap opera spoof was developed by Norman Lear (of All In The Family fame) and designed for syndication, beginning in January 1976.

 Philip Bruns (1)